tmotswagole/nextjs-notion-waitlist/README.md

 - `RESEND_API_KEY`: Your Resend API key.
 - `UPSTASH_REDIS_REST_URL`: Your Upstash Redis REST URL.
 - `UPSTASH_REDIS_REST_TOKEN`: Your Upstash Redis REST token.
+- `ARCJET_KEY`: Your Arcjet API key for security protection.

 2. **Manual Setup**: Fork this repository and clone it to your local machine.